thelovelab/comp-bio-setup/cluster_setup.md

 <https://www.xquartz.org/>

-Then when you ssh to killdevil, you can use the following shell command, where the -Y flag enables trusted X11 forwarding
+Then when you ssh to longleaf, you can use the following shell command, where the -Y flag enables trusted X11 forwarding

 ```
-ssh -Y username@killdevil.unc.edu
+ssh -Y username@longleaf.unc.edu
 ```

 To test if this works, you can try the following in an interactive shell and see if a plot open up.

 ```
-module load r/3.4.1
+module load r
 R
 > plot(1:10)
 ```